-The Houses have a relaxed and homely feel and this is encouraged by the resident Housemaster or Housemistress.
-There are also resident Matrons and House Tutors associated with each House, who are supported by a strong team of non-resident Tutors.
-Together, they closely monior pupils' welfare as well as their academic progress and social development.
-Senior pupils also offer positive support for the younger ones, whether by helping them to find their way around, playing games with them or assisting them with 'Prep'.
+Staff are as committed to their Houses as pupils.
+The structure of daily routines is balanced by a relaxed and homely feel encouraged by the resident Housemaster or Housemistress.
+Assistant Housemasters/Housemistresses and House Tutors are resident in each House and supported by a strong team of non-resident Tutors.
+Year Heads oversee academic progress and work closely with House staff to ensure pupils are well supported in their studies.
+Together, they closely monitor pupils' welfare as well as their academic progress and social development.
+Senior pupils offer support for the younger ones, whether by helping them to find their way around, playing games with them or assisting them with 'Prep'.

-Each House offers an exciting array of activities - ranging from pure fun to the more serious inter-House competitions, which cover almost every facet of School life, be it chess, rugby, sailing or netball, academic challenge, music or drama.
-This range is deliberate to encourage every pupil to feel they have something worthwhile to contribute, and also to help expand each pupil's horizons so that they truly gain an all-round education.
+Each House offers an exciting array of activities - ranging from pure fun to inter-House competitions, which cover almost every facet of School life, be it chess, rugby, sailing or netball, academic challenge, music or drama.
+Pupils are inspired to take on new challenges in support of their peers and the House.
+This range of opportunity ensures that every individual contributes their talents to collective achievement and ensures that each pupil benefits from an all-round education.

-With their own colours, flag, motto and emblem, House members develop a strong sense of loyalty to their House and pride in its achievements, which cultivates important qualities such as a sense of belonging, team work and self-confidence.
+With their own colours, flag, motto and emblem; House members develop a strong sense of loyalty to their House and pride in its achievements.